Siege of Amida (502–503)

-The siege of Amida took place in 502–503 during the Anastasian War, when the Sasanian Empire captured the city from the Byzantine Empire.
-The conflict was sparked after the Byzantine Emperor Anastasius I Dicorus refused a loan requested by the Sasanian King Kavadh I. Kavadh then sought to raise the money by pillaging the Byzantine frontier towns.
+The siege of Amida took place between 502 and 503 during the Anastasian War, when the Sasanian Empire captured the city from the Byzantine Empire.
+The conflict was sparked after the Byzantine Emperor Anastasius I Dicorus refused a loan requested by the Sasanian Shah Kavadh I. Kavadh then sought to raise the money by pillaging the Byzantine frontier towns.
 Though Amida had no Byzantine military troops, the city resisted a three-month siege before falling to the Sasanians.
 The sack of the city involved three days of mass killings, and those who survived were subsequently enslaved.
 The loss of Amida prompted Anastasius to mount a military response, and the war continued until both sides agreed to a truce in 505, after which the city was restored to Byzantine control.

 Background

-In 502, Kavadh sought funds to repay his debts to the Hephthalites, who had helped restore him to the throne in 498/499.
-His difficulties were worsened by recent shifts in the course of the Tigris in lower Mesopotamia, which had caused widespread famine and floodings.
-Kavadh requested a loan from Anastasius, who refused to offer assistance.
-The Kavadh then took his army, to obtain the money by raiding and pillaging Byzantine holdings.
+In 502, Sasanian King Kavadh I sought funds to repay his debts to the Hephthalites, who had helped restore him to the throne in 498/499.
+His difficulties were worsened by recent shifts in the course of the Tigris in lower Mesopotamia, which had caused widespread famine and flooding.
+Kavadh requested a loan from Byzantine Emperor Anastasius I Dicorus, who refused to offer assistance.
+Kavadh then took his army to obtain the money by raiding and pillaging Byzantine holdings.

-In the summer 502, Kavadh invaded Roman Armenia and Mesopotamia with an army which included Armenian and Arab allies.
+In the summer of 502, Kavadh invaded Byzantine territories of Armenia and Mesopotamia with an army which included Armenian and Arab allies.
 He quickly captured the weakly fortified city of Theodosiopolis (present-day Erzurum), possibly with support from inside.
 The king did not harm the population because he was not insulted by them.